jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-Even though this works, the intermediate operations clutter the UI declaration and make it harder to read.
-A second
+But you don't want to do it this way.
+Even though this works, the intermediate operations clutter the UI declaration and
-disadvantage is the absence of any meaningful naming; you have to understand all the filtering and mapping to
+make it harder to read.
+A second disadvantage is the absence of any meaningful naming - you have to understand all the
-understand, what would be rendered here.
+filtering and mapping to understand what would be rendered here.
 A property in a store always has a (meaningful) name.

 :::info
-As rule of thumb strive for dedicated properties inside a custom store, to bundle all the needed custom data-flows.
+As rule of thumb strive for dedicated properties inside a custom store to bundle all the needed custom data-flows.
 :::

 ## Essentials